-- 1. Describe major problems in health services and policy that are have or are currently the focus of research. - 2.
-Apply concepts from economics and organizational theory to frame and understand research questions in health services and policy - 3.
-Apply economics or organizational theory methods to relevant research questions in health services and policy - 4.
-Effectively communicate concepts and methods of health services and health policy research to students, professionals, and other stakeholders - 5.
-Conduct a health services or health policy study, suitable for a peer-reviewed publication, as an independent researcher
+- 1. Describe major problems in health services and policy that have, or are currently, the focus of research. - 2.
+Code and analyze large health policy-related datasets. - 3.
+Apply statistical methods for making causal inferences about the impact of treatments, programs, and policies. - 4.
+Apply concepts from economics and organizational theory to frame and understand research questions in health services and/or policy. - 5.
+Conduct original empirical analyses as an independent researcher and present results in a format suitable for a peer-reviewed publication.